AlphaTeam101/Buynuk/README.md

-# Platini Store - Flutter E-commerce App 🛍️
+# Buynuk Store - Flutter E-commerce App 🛍️

 A feature-rich, modern, and high-performance e-commerce mobile application built with Flutter.
 This project was developed as a deep dive into the Flutter framework, focusing on implementing a scalable, testable, and maintainable codebase using Clean Architecture and BLoC.